nstegwart/learn-express-rest-api/README.md

    git clone https://github.com/your-username/learn-nodejs-api.git
    cd learn-nodejs-api

-2. Install dependencies:

-   npm install

-   or if you're using yarn:

-   yarn install

-3. Set up your PostgreSQL database and update the connection details in your project configuration.

-4. Start the server:

-   npm start

-   or if you're using yarn:

-   yarn start
+2. Create a `.env` file in the root directory and add the following environment variables:

+   PORT=3000
+   POSTGREHOST=your_postgres_host
+   POSTGRESUSER=your_postgres_user
+   POSTGRESPASSWORD=your_postgres_password
+   POSTGRESPORT=your_postgres_port
+   POSTGREDB=your_database_name
+   JWT_SECRET=your_jwt_secret
+   NODEMAIL_EMAIL=your_email@example.com
+   NODEMAIL_PASSWORD=your_email_password

+   Replace the placeholder values with your actual configuration.

+3. Build and start the Docker containers:

+   docker-compose up --build

-   The server will start running on `http://localhost:3000` (or the port you've configured).
+   The server will start running on `http://localhost:3000`.

 ## Project Structure

 - `server.js`: Main entry point of the application
 - `package.json`: Project metadata and dependencies
+- `Dockerfile`: Instructions for building the Docker image
+- `docker-compose.yml`: Docker Compose configuration file
+- `.env.local`: Environment variables for local development

 ## Dependencies